-See Identity Assertion Providers in Developing Security Providers for WebLogic Server for more information about Identity Assertion Providers.
+See "Identity Assertion Providers" in Developing Security Providers for Oracle WebLogic Server for more information about Identity Assertion Providers.

-Using SSL with the NES Plug-In
+5.4 Using SSL with the Sun Java System Web Server Plug-In

-You can use the Secure Sockets Layer (SSL) protocol to protect the connection between the Netscape Enterprise Server Plug-In, and WebLogic Server.
-The SSL protocol provides confidentiality and integrity to the data passed between the Netscape Enterprise Server Plug-In and WebLogic Server.
+You can use the Secure Sockets Layer (SSL) protocol to protect the connection between the Sun Java System Web Server Plug-In, and WebLogic Server.
+The SSL protocol provides confidentiality and integrity to the data passed between the Sun Java System Web Server Plug-In and WebLogic Server.

-The Netscape Enterprise Server Plug-In does not use the transport protocol (https) specified in the HTTP request (usually by the browser) to determine whether or not the SSL protocol will be used to protect the connection between the Netscape Enterprise Server Plug-In and WebLogic Server.
+The Sun Java System Web Server Plug-In does not use the transport protocol (http or https) specified in the HTTP request (usually by the browser) to determine whether or not the SSL protocol will be used to protect the connection between the Sun Java System Web Server Plug-In and WebLogic Server.

-To use the SSL protocol between Netscape Enterprise Server Plug-In and WebLogic Server:
+To use the SSL protocol between Sun Java System Web Server Plug-In and WebLogic Server:

-Configure WebLogic Server for SSL.
-For more information, see Configuring the SSL Protocol.

-- 2. Configure the WebLogic Server SSL listen port.
-For more information, see Configuring the SSL Protocol. - 3.
-Set the WebLogicPort parameter in the Service directive in the obj.conf file to the listen port configured in step 2 - 4.
-Set the SecureProxy parameter in the Service directive in the obj. conf file file to ON. - 5.
+- 1. Configure WebLogic Server for SSL.
+For more information, see Configuring SSL. - 2.
+Configure the WebLogic Server SSL listen port.
+For more information, see Configuring SSL. - 3.
+Set the WebLogicPort parameter in the Service directive in the obj.conf file to the listen port configured in step 2. - 4.
+Set the SecureProxy parameter in the Service directive in the obj.conf file file to ON. - 5.
 Set additional parameters in the Service directive in the obj.conf file that define information about the SSL connection.
 For a complete list of parameters, see "SSL Parameters for Web Server Plug-Ins" on page 7-14.

-Connection Errors and Clustering Failover
+5.5 Connection Errors and Clustering Failover

-When the Netscape Enterprise Server Plug-In attempts to connect to WebLogic Server, the plug-in uses several configuration parameters to determine how long to wait for connections to the WebLogic Server host, and, after a connection is established, how long the plug-in waits for a response.
+When the Sun Java System Web Server Plug-In attempts to connect to WebLogic Server, the plug-in uses several configuration parameters to determine how long to wait for connections to the WebLogic Server host, and, after a connection is established, how long the plug-in waits for a response.
 If the plug-in cannot connect or does not receive a response, the plug-in attempts to connect and send the request to other WebLogic Servers in the cluster.
 If the connection fails or there is no response from any WebLogic Server in the cluster, an error message is sent.

-Figure 5-1 "Connection Failover" on page 5-17 demonstrates how the plug-in handles failover.
+Figure 5-1 demonstrates how the plug-in handles failover.
+The Maximum number of retries allowed in the red loop is equal to ConnectTimeoutSecs ÷ ConnectRetrySecs.